 Participate in a Fundamental Process of Washi Japanese Papermaking!

-The Obara Paper Art Museum (Washi-no-Furusato) holds the "Kanzokashiki" event, with admission free of charge and open to anyone willing to participate.
+The Obara Paper Art Museum (Toyotashi Washi no Furusato) holds the Kanzokashiki - Mulberry Shoots Steam Boiling Process - event, with admission free of charge and open to anyone willing to participate.
 This is the first step in making the pulp from which washi is produced.
-In it, recently harvested Mulberry Shoots are steam-boiled at the "koshiki", a kind of steam cupola furnace, then stripped of the outer bark until only the tough pliant inner bark is left - the raw material that will afterwards be cleaned, pounded and stretched.
+In it, recently harvested mulberry shoots are steam-boiled at the koshiki, a kind of steam cupola furnace, then stripped of the outer bark until only the tough pliant inner bark is left - the raw material that will afterwards be cleaned, pounded, and stretched.

-"Kanzokashiki" is a local colloquialism believed to be derived from the words "kozo", the term for mulberry tree, and "koshiki", the apparatus used as furnace.
+"Kanzokashiki" is a local colloquialism believed to be derived from the words kozo - the term for mulberry tree - and koshiki, the apparatus used as furnace.
 This is a traditional event at that area and even students of the local elementary school take part.
-Come you too to see this centuries-old activity!
+Come and see this centuries-old activity!